Alexander-Schwarze/Exe.Simmi/README.md

 ## Setup
 To setup the bot, you need to build the repository to an executable (jar, exe, ...).<br>

-Before executing the program, you need a folder "data" on the same level as the executable with following content:
+Before executing the program, you need a folder "data" on the same level as the executable with following files and their contents:
 * twitchBotConfig.properties
     * channel=\<channel_name>
     * only_mods=\<true/false>